Scholz warns Iran as attacks on Israel overshadow China trip - ExBulletin

 China played a mediator role between Iran and Saudi Arabia last year, and Reuters reported that China asked Iran to help curb attacks on ships in the Red Sea by the Houthis supported by Iran, under penalty of harming trade relations with Beijing.

-Scholz, who is traveling with several German CEOs, is scheduled to meet Chinese President Xi Jinping and Premier Li Qiang on Tuesday.
+Mr. Scholz, who is traveling with several German CEOs, is scheduled to meet Chinese President Xi Jinping and Prime Minister Li Qiang on Tuesday.

-“We will do everything to stop further escalation,” Scholz told reporters.
-“We can only warn everyone, especially Iran, against pursuing this path. »
+“We will do everything to stop further escalation,” Mr. Scholz told reporters.
+“We can only warn everyone, especially Iran, against continuing on this path.”

-Upon his arrival, Scholz condemned Iranian strikes against Israel “in the strongest possible terms,” his spokesperson said.
-Scholz was kept informed of developments in the Middle East during the flight, government sources said.
+Upon his arrival, Mr. Scholz condemned the Iranian strikes against Israel “in the strongest possible terms”, his spokesperson said.
+Mr. Scholz was kept informed of developments in the Middle East during the flight, government sources said.

 The Chancellor visited German car supplier Bosch's hydrogen fuel cell plant in Chongqing on Sunday, highlighting an area of growing tensions.